Officers charged in George Floyd’s killing omitted key details from the scene, Minneapolis officer testifies

 What to know about the federal trial of the three former Minneapolis police officers charged in George Floyd’s death

-Zimmerman, a 41-year veteran who is the longest serving officer on the Minneapolis force, told a prosecutor that Kueng and Lane made no mention of Derek Chauvin pressing his knees into Floyd’s neck and back or how the man lost a pulse.
+Zimmerman, a 41-year veteran who is the longest-serving officer on the Minneapolis force, told a prosecutor that Kueng and Lane made no mention of Derek Chauvin pressing his knees into Floyd’s neck and back or how the man lost a pulse.
 He said he only learned the full circumstances at the scene when he later watched video of the incident.

 “What they told me and what was on the video is totally different,” Zimmerman testified.

-The longtime officer, who also testified in Chauvin’s state murder trial, said Kueng, Lane and Tou Thao, another officer at the scene, violated the department’s duty to intervene policy by not putting an end to Chauvin’s force and failed to render medical aid to those in need as officers are sworn by duty to do.
+The longtime officer, who also testified in Chauvin’s state murder trial, said Kueng, Lane and Tou Thao, another officer at the scene, violated the department’s duty-to-intervene policy by not putting an end to Chauvin’s force and failed to render medical aid to those in need as officers are sworn by duty to do.

 “When you see that somebody is in need of medical aid … you intervene,” Zimmerman testified.
-“And by that, I mean, you have to take an action … Push an officer off a person if that’s the case.
+“And by that, I mean, you have to take an action. … Push an officer off a person if that’s the case.
 But you have to take an action.”

 But defense attorneys tried to impeach Zimmerman’s testimony, questioning him about different statements he made to the FBI and other investigators in the weeks after Floyd’s death — including a claim that Kueng and Lane asked if they should turn off their body cameras before speaking with him, which Thomas Plunkett, an attorney for Kueng, called “untrue.”